dasAnderl/SpringBootPrimefacesGradle/README.md

 Example project based on Java8, Groovy, Gradle, SpringBoot, Jetty, Jsf, Primefaces, Hibernate and H2 Db

-to start call gradle task bootRun
+to start call gradle task bootRun to stop call gradle task bootStop (just intellijs stop button does not work)

-to stop call gradle task bootStop (just intellijs stop button does not work)
+an example jsf view is implemented, call localhost:port/index.jsf

-test examples are in place, also using spring mockmvc to test the rest endpoints
+test examples are in place, also using spring mockmvc to test the rest endpoints (localhost:port/rest/...)

 as mock lib here jmockit is used and not standard spring mockito